The ones we have loved and lost

 13 January 2002 - 9 April 2016

-Matisse is literally our blue-eyed boy, and has been an incredible dog to work through a long career.
-We were still reelin
+Matisse was literally our blue-eyed boy, and has been an incredible dog to work through a long career.
+We were still reeling from his loss.

-He is very willing, powerful with high work drive, and competed successfully in both obedience, where he worked Beginners and Novice, and agility where he is Grade 5 (Intermediate).
+He was always very willing, powerful with high work drive, and competed successfully in both obedience, where he worked Beginners and Novice, and agility where he is Grade 5 (Intermediate).

 He retired from agility in September 2014, but was still jumping full height at that stage.
 He celebrated his retirement at Midland Border Collie Club Open Show (breed and Obedience) by coming home with a first in Special Working, third in Veteran show classes and second in Beginners obedience!